kwaldenphd/elements-of-computing/_sources/05-pandas-gis/00-overview.md

-# Getting Started With Geospatial Data in Python
+# Getting Started With Geospatial Data

 This chapter provides an introduction to geospatial data, including structures and formats, with a focus on Python programming workflows.